-At NIEHS, a unique combination of knowledge and expertise — and a commitment to understanding the role of environmental exposures in human disease — enables a novel approach to the study of nanomaterials and their potential effects on human health, called Nano EHS.
-The critical research challenges for nanoscale materials — determining dose, assessing biological response, and quantifying exposure and risk — are the same challenges on which NIEHS has built its reputation.
+At NIEHS, a unique combination of knowledge, expertise, and a commitment to understanding the role of environmental exposures in human disease enables a novel approach to the study of nanomaterials and their potential effects on human health.
+This field is known as Nano Environmental Health and Safety, or Nano EHS.
+The critical research challenges for investigating nanoscale materials — determining dose, assessing biological response, and quantifying exposure and risk — are the same challenges on which NIEHS has built its reputation.

-NIEHS encourages and supports research into the underlying properties of engineered nanomaterials (ENM) to determine their potential biocompatibility or toxicity to human health.
-Consortiums established by NIEHS are fostering collaboration aimed at building a foundation of understanding on how the unique chemical and physical properties that emerge at the nanoscale may affect interactions between environmental exposures and the body.
+NIEHS encourages and supports research into the underlying properties of ENM to determine their potential biocompatibility or toxicity to human health.
+Consortia established by NIEHS are fostering collaboration aimed at building a foundation of understanding on how the unique chemical and physical properties that emerge at the nanoscale may affect interactions between environmental exposures and the body.

 Nanomaterials Health Implications Research (NHIR) Consortium

 The Nanomaterials Health Implications Research (NHIR) Consortium links the physical and chemical properties of ENMs produced in high quantities and commonly used in consumer products, called high priority ENMs, and newly developed ENMs to biological responses using a variety of testing approaches (RFA-ES-15-012, RFA-ES-15-013).
 Knowledge gained from this collaborative research effort will allow scientists to predict potential health effects associated with diverse routes of exposure that represent real-world scenarios, such as inhalation, ingestion, or through the skin.
 The NHIR builds on the NIEHS Centers for Nanotechnology Health Implications Research (NCNHIR) Consortium, which has demonstrated a clear relationship between the physical and chemical properties of a small group of ENMs and their toxicity at molecular, cellular, and whole organism levels.